How can I help you?

 State Persistence

-Syncfusion® React library supports maintaining a component’s state across page refreshes or navigation.
+Syncfusion® React library supports persisting a component’s state across page refreshes and navigation.
 By setting the enablePersistence property to true on a component, its state is stored in the browser’s localStorage during the page unload event.
-This ensures that user settings and configurations are retained when the page is revisited.
+This ensures user settings and configurations are retained when the page is revisited.

 Below is an example demonstrating how to enable state persistence on the Grid component: